Ramona Singer Cheating Scandal: How Avery Singer Is Coping With Father’s Betrayal

 Ramona Singer kept saying how blessed she was for being in a marriage for so many years when she was filming The Real Housewives of New York.
 Ramona kept bragging about her marriage to Mario Singer, telling her co-stars that it required a lot of work to make a marriage work for so long.
 They were married for 23 years before Ramona learned that Mario was seeing a much younger woman.
-She filed for separation in 2014 and their divorce was finalized in 2016.
-And while Ramona could move on by writing a book about her divorce, Singer’s daughter has stayed silent during her heartbreak.
+She filed for separation in 2014, and their divorce was finalized in 2016.
+Moreover, while Ramona could move on by writing a book about her divorce, Singer’s daughter has stayed silent during her heartbreak.

 According to a new AdWeek report, Ramona Singer is now revealing that her daughter Avery is moving on from the betrayal.
 She was shocked and saddened when she learned that her father had cheated on her mother and that they would be divorcing.
 But Singer didn’t know how to handle the situation because she simply never expected to get divorced.

 “I never thought I’d ever be divorced.
-That’s why I waited to get married later at 37,” Ramona Singer told AdWeek in an interview, revealing she’s doing much better after her split, adding, “I came through my divorce with flying colors.
-I’m in a good place.”
+That is why I waited to get married later at 37,” Ramona Singer told AdWeek in an interview, revealing she’s doing much better after her split, adding, “I came through my divorce with flying colors.
+I am in a good place.”

 Sitting at the rooftop pool loving my #sunnies ❤ Use promo code "RAMONAS" to get 25% off at diffeyewear.com For every pair of sunglasses sold, DIFF donates a pair of reading glasses to someone in need. @diffeyewear